 Transaction Testing Procedure: RNA interviewed management and staff responsible for complaint handling, and examined evidence of the Company's related processes and controls.
-RNA reviewed 10 Division complaints from the 2011 and 2012 complaint logs to evaluate the Company's complaint response times.
+RNA reviewed 30 regulatory and Company-received complaints from the 2011-2012 period, to evaluate the Company's complaint response times.

-Observations: The Company appeared to address timely each of the tested complaints within 14 days.
+Observations: The Company appeared to address timely the tested regulatory and Company-received complaints with nearly all addressed within 14 days.
 The Company appears to respond to complaints in a timely manner in accordance with its policies, procedures, and regulatory requirements.